Azure/azure-functions-core-tools/README.md

 **NOTE**: npm can be used on all platforms.
 On unix platforms, you may need to specify `--unsafe-perm` if you are running npm with sudo.
 That's due to npm behavior of post install script.

-**NOTE**: If you're running the v2 on Windows, Linux, or Mac, make sure to [enable the `beta` runtime](https://docs.microsoft.com/en-us/azure/azure-functions/functions-versions#target-the-version-20-runtime) in function app settings, otherwise you may not see the same results as running locally.

 ## Getting Started on Kubernetes

 Using the Core Tools, you can easily configure a Kubernetes cluster and run Azure Functions on it.